SAP/fundamental-styles/docs/pages/components/tile.md

 ---

-Tiles are used in SAP Fiori launchpad home page to represent an app.
-They can display different types of content, which is based on data supplied by the app.
-They can contain an icon, a title, an informative text, KPIs, counters, and charts.
+Tiles can be used to represent an app similar to the SAP Fiori launchpad home page.
+They can display different types of content, which are based on the data supplied by the app.
+They can contain an icon, a title, an informative text, KPIs, counters and charts.
 {: .docs-intro}

 ## Generic Tile Sizes (Responsiveness)